rjygraham/PrivateDnsFunctions/README.md

 There are three steps for setting up this solution:

 1. Deploy the Azure Function using the included template (`./templates/azuredeploy.function.json`).
 1. Create a `Private DNS Zone Contributor` role assignment for the Azure Function's system managed identity over the scope of your private DNS zones.
+You'll also need to create a `Reader` role assignment for the Azure Function's system managed identity for the entire scope of your environment so it can get Private Endpoints and Network Interfaces.
 1. Create the system topic Event Grid subscriptions to be handled by the newly deployed Azure Function.
 For increased scalability, this template should be incorporated into a baseline Blueprint assigned to your subscriptions.

 ## Assumptions